MikroElektronika/mikrosdk_click_v2/clicks/swieeprom/README.md

 err_t swieeprom_mem_clear ( swieeprom_t *ctx );
 ```

-## Example Description

-> This example demonstrates the use of SWI EEPROM Click board by writing specified data to the memory and reading it back.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and logger and checks the communication.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */